pluma/obs/README.md

 ### computed#reset()

 See `prop#reset()`.
 This method will fail if the computed observable property is not writable.

+### computed#read

+The function that will be called when the computed observable is read.

+### computed#write

+The function that will be called when the computed observable is written to.

 ### computed.lazy(readFn:Function, [writeFn: Function], [watched:Array])